 - 1. For estimating the bandwidth of link n, we first send a fixed number of packets.
 For example, we send 10 packets in our experiments presented in the next section.
 Then, RTTs are collected for 46 kinds of the packet size (from 40 bytes to 1,500 bytes).
-Namely, the source sends $10 \times 46 = 460$ packets for the initial measurement. - For taking account of route alternation, we check the source address of the ICMP packets as in pathchar.
-We take router n, the address of which appears most in the ICMP packets. - 3.
-We then estimate the initial bandwidth and its confidence interval of n th link by either our estimation methods parametric or nonparametric method; (see Subsection 3.1). - 4.
-To get the accurate bandwidth estimation and confidence interval, we iterate following procedures. - (a) We send an additional set of probes (e.g., 10 packets for each packet size) to get new RTTs for router n. - (b) For each RTT, we check whether the measured RTT is smaller than the minimum RTT.
-If so, we calculate the new values of the difference between measured RTT and the one derived from the estimated slope, and compare the new difference is much smaller than the original difference, we replace the minimum value of RTT with the new RTT value.
-If the difference of new RTT is too large, it indicates that the route alternation occurs and the result doesn't make sense.
-In the experiment presented in the next section, we abandon the new RTT if the difference of it is larger than 30% of the difference of the previous RTT. - (c) To keep the number of samples for each link to be identical, we send additional packets to router (n-1) when the source sends more packets to router n. - (d) By using our estimation approach (the parametric approach described in Subsection 3.1.1 or the nonparametric approach in Subsection 3.1.2), we update the bandwidth estimation and its confidential interval.
-The iteration terminates if the confidence interval of the estimated bandwidth becomes less than the prescribed value. - 5.
+Namely, the source sends $10 \times 46 = 460$ packets in the initial measurement. - For taking account of route alternation, we check the source address of the ICMP packets as in pathchar.
+We take router n, the address of which appears most in the ICMP packets.

+- 3. We then estimate the initial value of bandwidth and its confidence interval of nth link by either our parametric or nonparametric methods; (see Subsection 3.1). - 4.
+To get the accurate bandwidth estimation and confidence interval, we iterate following procedure. - a.
+We send an additional set of probes (e.g., 10 packets for each packet size) to get new RTTs for router n. - b.
+We update the minimum RTT by using the Minimum RTT Update Procedure. - c.
+Because the accuracy of the bandwidth estimation for link n depends not only on the precision in the slope estimation of link n, but also on the one of link (n - 1), we need to send additional packets to router (n - 1) when the source sends more packets to router n.
+Note that these additional measurements are not necessary for the bandwidth estimation for link (n - 1). - d.
+By using our estimation approach (described in Subsection 3.1), we update the estimated bandwidth and its confidential interval.
+The iteration terminates if the confidence interval of the estimated bandwidth becomes less than the prescribed value (e.g., 10% of the mean value). - 5.
 After the iteration terminates, we finally verify whether RTTs have reasonable values.
 A most important task at this step is to apply the clustering technique.
-If RTTs are not proper because of route alternation, we retry the measurement process by returning to Step 4.
+If the measurement is correct, the cluster having the largest number of elements must contain the measured minimum RTTs.
+If RTTs are not proper because of the route alternation, we retry the measurement process by going back to Step 4.